 - Knee lifts - While sitting with good posture, slowly lift the left knee to the chest and then slowly lower it back down.
 Repeat with other knee to do one set.
 Stop after a few more sets or when you start to feel discomfort.

 - Overhead arm raises - Sit upright in an armless chair with a 1-pound weight in each hand, with your arms bent at your sides and your palms facing up.
 Slowly lift the weights over your head without changing the angle at which your arms are bent.
 Briefly keep them above your head, then slowly lower them to their original position.
 Repeat 8-10 times or until you experience discomfort.

 Stay Active at Daystar

-It’s harder to get exercise as you get older, but low impact exercises and balance exercises make it much, much easier.
+It’s harder to get exercise (and stay hydrated) as you get older, but low impact exercises and balance exercises make it much, much easier.
 This is why our retirement community focuses on exercises like these, that seniors need and can engage with most.